api3dao/airseeker/config/configuration.md

 ##### `Api3ServerV1BuilderTipExtension` _(optional)_

 The address of the Api3ServerV1BuilderTipExtension contract.
-The contract is not part of `@api3/contracts` and is expected to be deployed manually by whoever wants to utilize it.
-The reference implementation is provided in this repository under `contracts/` and can be compiled with `pnpm hardhat compile`.
+The reference implementation and how to deploy it are documented under [`contracts/`](../contracts/README.md).
 Specifying the address opts the chain in for tipping the block builder and must be done together with specifying `builderTipSettings`.

 #### `providers`